 Douglas A. Hacker is a business executive with extensive experience in consumer goods, finance and planning roles.
 He has been a director of SpartanNash since 2013 and was a director of Nash Finch from 2005 until the merger with Spartan Stores.
 He presently chairs the SpartanNash Board of Directors.

-In addition to his service on the Board of SpartanNash, Hacker serves as a director and Chair of the Audit Committee of Aircastle Limited, a commercial aircraft leasing company.
-He also serves as the Co-Chair and now serves as a member of the Board of Trustees of a series of open-end investment companies that are part of the Columbia family of mutual funds, since 1996.
+In addition to his service on the Board of SpartanNash, Mr. Hacker serves as a director and Chair of the Audit Committee of Aircastle Limited (NYSE), a commercial aircraft leasing company, since 2006.
+He was previously the Co-Chair and now serves as a member of the Board of Trustees of a series of open-end investment companies that are part of the Columbia Threadneedle Investments family of mutual funds, since 1996.
 Columbia Threadneedle Investments is a leading global asset management group specializing on investment strategies.
-Before that, Mr. Hacker served as a director of Travelport Worldwide Limited from 2016 to 2019, and as a director of SeaCube Container Leasing Ltd. from 2010 to 2014.
+Before that, Mr. Hacker served as a director of Travelport Worldwide Limited (NYSE) from 2016 to 2019, and as a director of SeaCube Container Leasing Ltd. from 2010 to 2014.

 Mr. Hacker’s qualifications as a director include his extensive experience in financial and operating management, including his prior service as Executive Vice President, Strategy, and his service as Chief Financial Officer of a major airline, in addition to his depth of knowledge of executive compensation.

-As CEO of Fortune 400 grocery retailer and distributor SpartanNash (Nasdaq: SPTN), Tony Sarsam leads 19,000 associates serving customers in all 50 states as well as U.S. military both domestically and abroad.
+As President and Chief Executive Officer of SpartanNash, Tony Sarsam leads 17,500 Associates serving food retailers in all 50 states as well as the U.S. military both domestically and abroad.
 Mr. Sarsam joined SpartanNash and the Board in 2020 and has since focused on building a strong People First culture as the company renews its commitment to growth, operational excellence, customer service and innovation.